oostler/ReGainAI-U-of-T-Hack-Winner/README.md

 ## Project Description

-ReGain AI Support is structured as a full-stack web service built on modern JavaScript infrastructure.
+ReGain AI Support is structured as a full-stack web service built on JavaScript infrastructure.
 It consists of two primary backend endpoints, a lightweight frontend user interface, and an integrated email notification pipeline for clinical reporting.

 ### Session Minting Endpoint (`/session`)